Marino Law | Gold Coast Law Firm

 • contain the criteria that development applications are to be assessed against

-DA’s are either assessable (and require a development approval) or non-assessable (and do not require a development approval).
+A development is either prohibited (for which no DA may be made); assessable (and requires a development approval) or acceptable (and does not require a development approval).

-The development assessment process usually involves the following stages (known as the Integrated Development Assessment System (IDAS)):
+The development assessment process usually involves the following key stages:

 • application stage: the applicant will need to lodge a properly made application with the assessment manager, usually the local government